dimdenGD/OldTwitter/README.md

 #### How do I visit original Twitter client after installing extension?
 Go to [mobile.twitter.com](https://mobile.twitter.com).

-## Features
-- Basically almost all of Twitter functionality is implemented
-- Custom profile links supported
-- You can also change custom profile link and it'll appear for other extension users (priority: oldtwitter color db -> twitter color db -> default color)
-- Ability to change default link color and font, enable/disable Twemoji, disable stars (favorites) back to likes (hearts)
-- Ability to show custom user link colors in timeline
-- Dark mode support
-- Easy download of videos and GIFs
-- Lot of hotkeys
-- Custom CSS support

 ## Hotkeys
 You can disable all hotkeys in settings.